lucasdavid/tf-experiment/README.md

-# Salient Segmentation
+# TF-Experiment

-Tensorflow implementation of attention-and-saliency-based-segmentation.
+Template for Tensorflow experiments.
+Includes configuration loading and mixup, model deserialization and logging on disk and [wandb](https://wandb.ai).

 ## Setup
 You can use this project in multiple distinct environments.